Eun-Min/OpenKCsauce/README.md

 ● Goal of project

--making RPG during this semester(about three months).
+ *making RPG during this semester(about three months).
--text based game with text-image map.
+ *text based game with text-image map.
--we are focusing on fighting game.
+ *we are focusing on fighting game.
-For example, fighting with monsters, getting items through monsters , and developing your own character.
+ *For example, fighting with monsters, getting items through monsters , and developing your own character.

 ● Directing point of project
+ *explain in detail about code for beginners of programming

 ## Code Example